It's 2012. Why do most employers still want you to send them a resume format in Word 2003? And why Word? Doesn't a PDF resume look better?

 I don't blame you for not wanting to go through the steps for converting your format.
 The easy way around it is to start with a document in Word 2003 so you don't have to convert later.

 That's what I do even though I have later versions of Word.
 I like to work in the earlier version that gives me the .doc extension from the git-go.
-In fact, all my resume templates in Ready-Made Resumes are in Word 2003 so they're ready to be attached to email or uploaded online.
+In fact, all the resume templates in my Ready-Made Resume Builder are in Word 2003 so they're ready to be attached to email or uploaded online.

 Do You Need a Resume Formatted in Plain Text?